 “One day you’re going to sprout feathers!”
 That’s what my father used to say to me because my favorite food was chicken.
 I never gave much thought to the actual animals.
 When I had to pass a live chicken market on my way to work, I crossed the street so I wouldn’t have to see tons of chickens stuffed into stacks of small crates that were not large enough for them to move in, waiting to be killed.
 I was ashamed of my hypocrisy, knowing that my “feeling bad” would not stop me from eating chicken.

 Years later, when I was a new vegan, I visited a farm animal sanctuary where I got to hold a live chicken for the first time.
-The caretaker handed me the chicken but I didn’t hold her legs correctly.
+The caretaker handed me the chicken, but I didn’t hold her legs correctly.
 Her sharp claws ripped my arm open as she tried to get out of my arms.
-As the caretaker tried to clean my bleeding wound, I thought “This is the least that I deserve for all the pain I have brought upon her kind.”
+As the caretaker tried to clean my bleeding wound, I thought, “This is the least that I deserve for all the pain I have brought upon her kind.”
 I used to think I couldn’t live without chickens, but I learned that it is the chickens who couldn’t live with me eating them.
-Chickens, which are descended from dinosaurs, are amazing, intelligent, and affectionate animals.
-Here are just 10 amazing things you might not have known about these adorable birds.

 1. Smarty Birds

 Studies have shown that chickens are intelligent animals.
 They can solve complex problems, understand cause and effect, and anticipate and plan for the future.
 Young chicks even show object permanence.
 When an object is taken away and hidden from their view, chicks still know that the object exists.
 In humans, object permanence doesn’t start to develop until a baby is about six months old, but chicks show this ability as early as two days old.
 They say you “shouldn’t count your chickens before they hatch,” but I bet chickens can do that and more.

 2. Head of the Class